scholarslab/GenericXmlImporter/README.md

 Then install it like any other Omeka plugin and follow the config instructions.

+* Directory of xsl sheets

+The process uses xsl sheets to convert your xml files into csv ones.
+So the path to the directory where are your sheets should be set.
+By default, this is the path to the default sheets.

 * XSLT processor

 The xslt processor of php is a slow xslt 1 one.
 So it's recommended to use an